 Biphasic mesothelioma is the second most common cell type, with tumour samples containing varying proportions of epithelioid and sarcomatoid cells.
 The characteristics and behaviors of biphasic cell type are similar to either epithelioid or sarcomatoid, depending on which cell is found in the greatest abundance.
 Biphasic mesothelioma has the best prognosis when it is epithelioid dominant versus sarcomatoid and varying treatment options from surgery, chemotherapy and radiation may be recommended.

 What is Biphasic Mesothelioma?

 When a case of mesothelioma (a rare cancer found in the chest and abdominal cavities) is diagnosed, doctors will examine tissue samples to determine which of the three mesothelioma cell types are present – epithelioid, sarcomatoid or biphasic.
 Cell type is an important part of the overall mesothelioma diagnosis.
-This variable plays a large role in which treatment or treatment combinations are administered, as each cell type displays unique cellular characteristics and behaviours.
+This variable plays a large role in which treatment or treatment combinations are administered, as each cell type displays unique cellular characteristics and behaviors.

 To be diagnosed as biphasic cell type, at least 10% of the tumor mass needs to be either epithelioid or sarcomatoid cells.

 Biphasic mesothelioma is unique as it displays the cellular characteristics and behaviors of both epithelioid and sarcomatoid cells.
 Treatment and prognosis of biphasic cell type depend on which cell type is most prominent, with higher accounts of epithelioid cells offering more treatment options and a better prognosis.